 Nest’s USP is that it learns your routines: over the first few weeks it studies your comings and goings and your heating settings to work out what you need when.
 It can also pull weather forecasts from your Wi-Fi network to avoid wasting energy on warmer days.
 In a nice touch the display can show the weather or the time if you’d rather see that than the temperature display.

-In short, Nest works as many (non-tinkering) users would wish, without pissing anyone off.
+In short, Nest works as many (non-tinkering) users would wish, without significantly annoying anyone in the process.

 Tado enables you to create a multi-room system by adding the aforementioned radiator thermostats and combines geolocation via your phone, and weather forecasts, to predict how much heat you’ll need and when.